intuit/wasabi/contrib/single-node-terraform/README.md

 create ssh key pair and upload to the AWS account

-e.g. mkdir ssh && ssh-keygen -t rsa -C "test-key" -P '' -f ssh/test-key
+e.g. ssh-keygen -t rsa -C "wasabi-key" -P '' -f $HOME/.ssh/wasabi-key

 aws.tf will create these for you
 - create VPC